Successor Beneficiaries: What Are Their Distribution Options?

 Example: LaVonne, age 65, died on March 13, 2021.
 Her spouse, Vernon, age 62, was the beneficiary of her Traditional IRA.
 He retained the assets in an inherited Traditional IRA and chose to delay taking life expectancy payments until the year that Lavonne would have reached her applicable RMD age.
 Vernon died on August 17, 2024, leaving the inherited IRA to their daughter, Erika, age 36.
 Because both Vernon, the original spouse beneficiary, and LaVonne, the original account owner, died before LaVonne’s RBD, Vernon is treated as the account owner and Erika, a nonspouse designated beneficiary, will be able to use the 10-year rule.
 Erika will have until December 31, 2034, to distribute her inherited IRA but will not be required to take annual life expectancy payments in years 1-9 because LaVonne (and Vernon) died before LaVonne’s RBD.

 Example: Charles, age 68, died on Oct.
 10, 2022, leaving his Roth IRA to his son, Carter, age 41.
 Carter had elected to use the 10-year rule then died on Sept.
 23, 2024, leaving his inherited Roth IRA to his sister, Audrey, age 35.
 Because Carter, the original beneficiary, was a designated beneficiary, Audrey, the successor beneficiary, must distribute the inherited Roth IRA by December 31 of the year containing the 10th anniversary of Charles’ death (2032).
-Audrey will not be required to take single life expectancy payments because Charles had not attained the applicable RMD age, and Carter had not been required to take annual payments.
+Audrey will not be required to take single life expectancy payments because Charles, as a Roth IRA owner, is deemed to have died before his RBD, and Carter had not been required to take annual payments.

 Common Questions